MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ---
-title: Draft an email message in the Sales app
+title: Draft an email message in Sales app
 description: Learn how to generate an email reply with predefined categories or custom prompts using the Sales app's AI. ms.date: 11/20/2025 ms.topic: how-to